nf-core/sarek/docs/ANNOTATION.md

 Both `snpEff` and `VEP` enable usage of cache.
 If cache is available on the machine where Sarek is run, it is possible to run annotation using cache.
-You can specify the cache directory using `--snpEff_cache` and `--vep_cache` in the command lines or within configuration files.
+You need to specify the cache directory using `--snpEff_cache` and `--vep_cache` in the command lines or within configuration files.
-But the cache will only be used when `--annotation_cache` is specified (either in command lines or in a configuration file).
+The cache will only be used when `--annotation_cache` and cache directories are specified (either in command lines or in a configuration file).

 Example:
 ```